adithyaakrishna/blog/src/content/post/bounding-box/index.md

 # Boxing the Digital Canvas: I Love PDFs

 In today's era, data is THE commodity.
 PDFs, still the backbone of business documentation, hide valuable data in plain sight.
-At Tensorlake, our backend OCR services extract this gold, generating precise coordinates for every text block, table, form field and other fragment types.
+At Tensorlake, our backend OCR services extract this gold, generating precise coordinates for every text block, table, form field or any other fragment types for that matter.
 But raw coordinates mean nothing without visualization.
-So my React component for PDF viewer (we use https://github.com/anaralabs/lector for rendering our PDFs) bridged this gap of showing the boxes from JSON data coordinates onto the UI
+So this React component for PDF viewer (we use https://github.com/anaralabs/lector for rendering our PDFs) bridged the gap of showing the boxes from JSON data coordinates in the UI

 ## The Problem